 The information brief on Feedback and Grievance Redress Mechanism.
+Time: This talk show should last no more than one hour.

 Procedure: The Presenter will remind the audiences about the previous shows on the meaning of REDD+ and the proposed Strategic Options.
 The presenter will then provide a link into the discussions for this talk show.
 This show is intended to be an interactive show.
 The presenter will ask questions to panelists (team of experts on REDD+) but open the show to the listeners that will be accorded an opportunity to call-in.